City of Elk Grove

 What is Household Hazardous Waste?

-Household hazardous waste includes old paint and paint-related products, pesticides, pool chemicals, drain cleaners, degreasers, car care products and other common household products.
+Household hazardous waste includes old paint and paint-related products, pesticides, pool chemicals, drain cleaners, degreasers, car care products, and other common household products.

-When a toxic household product is discarded improperly it ends up in a our landfills and water resources.
+If carelessly managed, household hazardous waste can create environmental and public health hazards.
+When a toxic household product is discarded improperly it can end up in landfills or water resources.

 How can I identify Household Hazardous Waste?

-What Can YOU do about Household Hazardous Waste?
+What can YOU do about Household Hazardous Waste?

 Household Hazardous Waste Drop Off Locations